sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.markdown

 ## Bonus tidbit

-The kernel's implementation of doubly-linked lists does not follow the classic implementation, where a list node contains a next, previous, and data pointer.
+This is completely unrelated, but the kernel's implementation of doubly-linked lists does not follow the classic implementation, where a list node contains a next, previous, and data pointer.
 No, if you look at the actual struct definition you will find

 ```c
 struct hlist_node {